zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 see it's not in order, suggesting code was executed on multiple cores.

-We can crank it up a notch and use a `HyperSeq` to transform ordinary code into concurrent code with a single method call:
+That was quite easy, but we can crank it up a notch and use a `HyperSeq` to transform ordinary code into concurrent code with a single method call:

     for (1..4).race( batch => 1 ) {